 To summarise, we believe that it is possible to have a large impact in global health and development because:

-Here we summarise and respond to a number of common concerns about prioritising global health and development as a cause area:
+Here we summarise and respond to a number of common concerns about prioritising global health and development as a cause area:28

 However, this simply does not match the facts: when we look at what aid has achieved over the past sixty years, there’s a lot of good to show for it.
 Though some aid may do little or no good, there’s a convincing argument that the average dollar spent on aid has been well worth it.
 As mentioned above, the lives saved by money spent on the eradication of smallpox work out at ~$25 per life saved, using conservative estimates.
 Even if we assume that all other aid spending has been completely useless, we could still easily justify the total money spent on the grounds of smallpox eradication alone.
-If we assume an upper bound of $4 trillion spent on aid, smallpox eradication alone would still give us a figure of around $67,000 per life saved, approximately what the NHS in the UK will spend to save two years of life.
+If we assume an upper bound of $4 trillion spent on aid, smallpox eradication alone would still give us a figure of around $67,000 per life saved, approximately one hundredth of the statistical value of a life for various US agencies.

 In addition, it’s clear that other things beyond smallpox have had a positive effect on poverty.
-Using nets, indoor spraying, and medicine, we’ve seen a 29% decrease in annual deaths from malaria between 2010 and 2015.
-Oral rehydration therapy has cut annual diarrhoeal deaths from 4.6 million in 1980 to about 0.5 million today.
-Undoubtedly, not all aid works, but this isn’t an argument against working to improve health and living standards in the developing world.
+Using nets, indoor spraying, and medicine, we’ve seen a significant decrease in annual deaths from malaria between 2010 and 2015.29 Oral rehydration therapy has cut annual diarrhoeal deaths from 4.6 million in 1980 to about 0.5 million today.30 Undoubtedly, not all aid works, but this isn’t an argument against working to improve health and living standards in the developing world.
 Instead, it’s an argument for demanding higher standards of evidence of effectiveness before we channel significant effort and funds into it.

 Some people think that we should first focus on helping people close to us geographically.
 Only once problems close to us are resolved should we help the global poor.